-Elddis products are covered against water ingress damage for 10 years from the original date of purchase of a new product (6 years for subsequent owners from the 1st owners original date of purchase).
-This applies to water ingress through any permanently sealed seam joints.
+Elddis products are covered against water ingress damage for 10 years from the original date of purchase of a new product.
+(6 years for subsequent owners from the 1st owners original date of purchase).

 In order to comply with the terms of the above cover the following conditions must be met: